algosup/2024-2025-project-5-bubble-intermarche-team-1/TechnicalSpecification/technicalSpecification.md

 #### **QR Code**
 A scannable code placed at the store entrance to quickly access the app.

+#### **FireBase**
+The Firebase Realtime Database is a cloud-hosted NoSQL database that lets organizations store and sync data in real time across all of their users' devices.
+This makes it easy to build apps that are always up to date, even when users are offline.

 #### **EAN Code**
 A barcode used to identify products like cheese or wine.